tmdt-buw/vc-slam/README.md

 * target_ontology_nonflat.rdf: a enriched version of the ontology, having additional descriptions
 * upper_ontology_plasma.rdf: an additional upper level ontology for usage with [PLASMA](https://github.com/tmdt-buw/plasma)

-For each of the 101 data setsone file exists in the following folders, having the data set id as prefix:
+For each of the 101 data sets one file exists in the following folders, having the data set id as prefix:

 ### rawdata_csv